janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id.md

 the value "=", and child elements pruned.

-For list elements, pruning child elements means that key elements MUST be included in the response, and other child element MUST NOT be included.
+For list elements, pruning child elements means that key elements MUST be included in the response, and other child elements MUST NOT be included.
 For containers, child elements MUST NOT be included.

 For example, assuming the NETCONF server configuration is the same as